This page belongs to: National Measurement Institute

 We provide analytical services and expert scientific advice to our major stakeholders:

-Our scientists produce routine analytical results on border seizures for the AFP and ABF.
-This includes drugs, poisons and precursor chemicals including the high volume drugs such as methylamphetamine, heroin and cocaine.
+National Measurement Institute scientists produce routine analytical results on border seizures for the AFP and ABF.
+This includes drugs, poisons and precursor chemicals including the high volume drugs like methylamphetamine, heroin and cocaine.

-Our services support Commonwealth and State and Territory law enforcement agencies and the Commonwealth Director of Public Prosecutions (CDPP) and various State DPPs.
+Our services support Australian Government and state and territory law enforcement agencies, including the Commonwealth Director of Public Prosecutions (CDPP) and various state DPPs.
 Our work forms part of the briefs of evidence and must be able to withstand intense court scrutiny.

 One of the biggest issues facing forensic scientists since the mid-2000s has been the emergence of the NPS class of drug.
 More than 600 new psychoactive substances have been discovered worldwide since this time.